 Mackerel in tomato sauce is a simple and delicious sauce that can be eaten with a variety of side dishes.
 Mackerel is consumed worldwide and is one of the most frequently eaten fish in Nigeria.
 Imported frozen, mackerel is popularly called ‘Ice-fish’.
 It is an oily fish and a good source of omega 3 fatty acid.
 It is also called scumbia in Nigeria.

 There is nothing delicate or pretentious about Bitter leaf soup (onugbu soup).
 It is a full bodied soup that will take your tastebuds on a gratifying dining trip.

 Bitter leaf soup is an icon of Igbo cuisine, especially to the Anambra Igbos of Eastern Nigeria.
 It is an embodiment of who they are…Bold and resilient.
 It is to the Anambra person what Ofe Owerri is to the Owerri person.
 Bitter leaf soup is what an Anambra woman will cook to show her competence in the kitchen (reminds me of the first time I cooked it).
 No menu for an occasion for them, is complete without onugbu soup and fufu or pounded yam.

-Indian coconut Ladoo is soft, flavourful and sweet.
-Similar to Coconut candy, but with the addition of milk, it tastes like caramelized coconut ice-cream.
-It is delectable to the max.
+Indian coconut Ladoo is soft, flavourful and sweet, it tastes like caramelized coconut ice-cream.
+Quite similar to Nigerian Coconut candy, but with the addition of milk, it is delectable to the max.
 It is normally made with freshly grated coconut and is soft but not crumbly.